ParisGitCode/M1805-Final-Project/README.md

 Then, in the preload() function, I loaded the background image (grass.png) and the earthquake data table from the URL.
 I did this here because preload() ensures that assets are ready before the sketch starts running.

 Next, in the setup() function, I created a canvas that matches the size of my background image (640 by 382).
 I also aligned the text to the center and set the text size to 12 so that labels would be readable.

-After that, in the draw() function, I started by drawing the background image each frame.
+I stuggled with this a bit but managed to fix it up. in the draw() function, I started by drawing the background image each frame.
 I added a timer by checking if the frame count was divisible by 60 (roughly one second at 60 FPS).
 Each time that condition was true, I incremented the timer.
 I displayed the timer at the bottom of the canvas in white text.

 Then, I made sure the earthquake data refreshed every 60 seconds.
 If the timer went above 60, I reloaded the table from the USGS feed and reset the timer back to zero.